mmvergara/markvergara/README.md

 # Personal Developer Website

 - add anchor tags contact page

-- Do Footer
-- Pages Title
+- mobile responsiveness
+- btn on switch to legacy version
+- text center btns on home page
+- sidebar is fixed on height

-- add custome head image
+- add link to repo on footer
+- overflow x scroll on main page